ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 4am, then a chance of showers and thunderstorms.
 Cloudy, with a low around 50.
 Northeast
-         wind 7 to 10 mph, with gusts as high as 20 mph.
+         wind around 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">